Information for Pro Se Bankruptcy Filers

 Acceptable Forms of Payment

 The United States Bankruptcy Court for the Northern District of Alabama accepts money orders, cashier's and traveler's checks.
 Personal checks from the debtor, two-party checks, and post-dated checks will not be accepted.
-The Southern Division is the ONLY divisional office that accepts cash.
+Effective October 1, 2013, cash will not be accepted.

 Official Forms & Petition Preparation